The Man in the High Castle (TV series): Setting

 Eastern and Midwestern North America is a colony controlled by the Greater Nazi Reich (GNR) under an aging Hitler.
 Headed by a "Reichsmarschall of North America", it is commonly referred to as "Nazi America" or "the American Reich" and its capital is New York City, which survived the war and invasion largely intact.
-The Nazis continue to hunt minorities and euthanize the physically and mentally ill.
-Fictional developments of 1960s technology such as video phones, live surveillance video (CCTV), and supersonic jetliners that were technologically available in the 1960s but never commercially produced are featured in the series.
+The Nazis continue to hunt minorities and kill the physically and mentally ill.
+Fictional developments of 1960s technology, such as video phones, live surveillance video (CCTV), and supersonic airliners that were technologically available in the 1960s but never commercially produced, are seen in the series.

 Japan and Germany have left the Rocky Mountains to serve as a buffer zone between the Japanese Pacific States and Nazi America due to Cold War–like tensions between the two powers.
-The Neutral Zone has no substantial government, economy, or armed forces, and is left to fend for itself while the two rival empires pursue their own ambitions.
-Resistance groups use the Neutral Zone as a safe haven, and the Germans and Japanese periodically send spies into the region, both to monitor the Neutral Zone and each other.
+The Neutral Zone has no substantial government, economy, or armed forces, and is left to fend for itself while the two rival empires pursue their ambitions.
+Resistance groups use the Neutral Zone as a haven and the Germans and Japanese intermittently send spies into the region, both to monitor the Neutral Zone and each other.

-Films collected by the eponymous "Man in the High Castle" are newsreels depicting numerous other Earths, including some where the Allies were victorious, some featuring executed Allied leaders (such as Winston Churchill and Joseph Stalin), and some where an American resistance is doing well.
-The events depicted include both actual history and other possible alternate timelines.
+Films collected by the "Man in the High Castle" are newsreels depicting numerous other Earths, including some where the Allies were victorious, some featuring executed Allied leaders (such as Winston Churchill and Joseph Stalin), and some where an American resistance is doing well.
+The events depicted include real history and possible alternative timelines.